-Students and teachers at eligible institutions can sign up for Office 365 Education for free.
+Students and teachers at eligible institutions can free sign up for Office 365 Education.
 Everyone else can get a 1 month free trial of Microsoft 365, or use the online Office apps for free on Office.com.

 How much does Office 2019 cost?

 On the official Microsoft website, you can purchase Microsoft Office Home & Student 2019 for USD 114.99.
 Want a better deal?
-Check out the SoftwareKeep store where our customers get up to a 30% discount on the product, as well as more deals on perpetual Office 2019 offers.
+Check out the SoftwareKeep store where our customers get up to a 30% discount on the product and more deals on perpetual Office 2019 offers.

 What is included in Microsoft Office?